nikhil9302/Google_Calendar_Django_API/README.md

   need to implement mechanism to get access_token from given code <br>
-  ii) Once got the access_token get list of events in users calendar Screenshots of working of the API provided
+  ii) Once got the access_token get list of events in users calendar Screenshots of working of the API provide

+Before running the server, you need your provide .env variables `SECRET_KEY` and `GOOGLE_CLIENT_SECRET`